“And above all, watch with glittering eyes the whole world around you because the greatest secrets are always hidden in the most unlikely places.”

 Werther’s Not so Original | Caramel Powder Inspired by Grant Achatz

 If I won the lottery (well…I can dream) the 3 Michelin Star Alinea in Chicago would most certainly be on my hit-list.
 As I may have mentioned before, I’m a bit of a fan of modernist cuisine.
-Therefore, it is exciting to see a nod to Grant Achatz in The Table’s caramel powder.
+It is therefore exciting to see a nod to Grant Achatz in The Table’s caramel powder.
 Usually created with maltodextrin, the technique converts high-fat liquids into powders.
 A single and playful (to the senses) spoonful of caramel powder, evokes memories of childhood and visits to the sweet shop.

 A plate of pure beauty, I have to admire this before I reluctantly stuck my spoon in.
 With textures of malted milk, a dark chocolate ganache, dehydrated chocolate mousse and dark chocolate sorbet, I am in pudding heaven.
 Gloriously rich and decadent…forget calorie counting, this dessert throws any diet out of the window in the best way possible!